kubernauts/kploy/README.md

 ## Releases

+- [x] In v0.7: adds support for environment data: automagic handling of Kubernetes Secrets
 - [x] In v0.6: export command (result is imported when doing `kploy init`)
 - [x] In v0.5: simple support for helm charts via remotes
 - [x] In v0.4: support for namespaces (field in Kployfile)